Lux et Veritas Faculty Prize

 The Lux et Veritas Faculty Prize, first awarded in 2022, recognizes a Yale faculty member who actively fosters intellectual diversity for students in and out of the classroom.
 Potential faculty recipients of the prize are nominated by students, alumni, and other Yale faculty.
 The winners are then selected by a panel of judges.
 The winners receive $10,000 and an award from the Buckley Institute to recognize the good work they do to support open debate and discussion in the classroom, regardless of political leaning.

-We are currently accepting nominations for the 2024 Lux et Veritas Faculty Prize.
-Nominations will remain open until March 18, 2024, with the winner announced in the spring.
+We are not currently accepting nominations for the Lux et Veritas Faculty Prize at this time.

 Current Winner